 The department offers a minor in Agriculture& Life Sciences Education which may be earned by completion of a minimum of 15 credits, with a minimum of two courses at the 400 level.
 Courses that can be taken for a minor are 211, 310, 311, 315, 402, 412 or 418, 414, 450, 490, 496, and 499.

-The Agricultural Education Club / Collegiate FFA is a professional leadership development organization for students with an interest in how education impacts agriculture.
+The Agricultural Education Club is a professional leadership development organization for students with an interest in how education impacts agriculture.
 The purpose of this organization centers on the development of decision-making, cooperation, and leadership skills.
-The Agricultural Education Club / Collegiate FFA helps students become better qualified for their careers through participation in professional and social activities, as well as give ample opportunity to get to know fellow future leaders in agriculture.
+The Agricultural Education Club helps students become better qualified for their careers through participation in professional and social activities, as well as give ample opportunity to get to know fellow future leaders in agriculture.
 Dues are $20/year an business meetings are held the 3rd Tuesday of the month at 7pm and include programs on various topics such as agriculture intern experiences, Extension and/or student teaching experiences, commodity groups, government agriculture programs, and international agriculture as well as job opportunities in agriculture.
-It is affiliated with the National Association of Agriculture Educators, Iowa Association of Agricultural Educators, Alpha Tau Alpha National Honorary Fraternity, and work with American Association of Agricultural Educators and Iowa FFA Association.
+It is affiliated with the National Association of Agriculture Educators, Iowa Association of Agricultural Educators, Alpha Tau Alpha National Honorary Fraternity, and work with American Association of Agricultural Educators.
 Club Advisor is Dr. Scott Smalley, 515-294-0047

 Curriculum Club: Agricultural Communicators of Tomorrow Club